Pikmin: Gameplay

 Olimar, surrounded by Pikmin, stands by Pellet Posies (right) that can be brought to the Pikmin Onion to grow more Pikmin.

 The series' gameplay combines elements of action platformer with puzzle and strategy gameplay.
 The Pikmin games focus on exploring an Earth-like planet named PNF-404, and controlling a crowd of the titular Pikmin.
 Pikmin are intelligent, loyal, multicolored, plant-animal hybrids that follow the orders of their leader.
 There have been multiple leaders throughout the series, with the first and most notable being Captain Olimar, a tiny alien from the planet Hocotate introduced in the original Pikmin.
-Pikmin 2 features Louie and The President, Olimar's co-worker and boss, respectively, who are also playable leaders.
+Pikmin 2 features Olimar's co-worker Louie and their boss The President who are also playable leaders.
 Pikmin 3 features leaders from a new alien species.
-The leaders are Alph, Brittany, and Charlie, who come from the planet Koppai and are similar to the Hocotatians, but also possess some different features from them.
-Pikmin 4 features a customizable character who is part of an interplanetary rescue team, assisted by Oatchi, a space dog with exclusive abilities.
+They are Alph, Brittany and Charlie, who come from the planet Koppai and are similar to the Hocotatians, but possess some different features, notably rounded ears instead of pointed ones.
+Pikmin 4 features a customizable character who is part of an interplanetary rescue team, assisted by Oatchi, a space dog creature with unique abilities.

-Pikmin are directed to perform several tasks, with the primary one being the retrieval of items integral to the mission of each game.
+Pikmin are sent to perform several tasks, with the primary one being the retrieval of items relative to the mission of each game.
 The player must direct the Pikmin to overcome obstacles and PNF-404's fauna.
-Because individual Pikmin are small and weak against most predators, and some are best suited for certain tasks, it is the responsibility of the player to direct the Pikmin appropriately to ensure successful retrievals of any items, avoid any hazards, and quickly tend to any obstacles and predators.
-Game time is divided into individual days, each of which consists of approximately 13 minutes, in which the player is encouraged to accomplish as much as possible before sunset.
+Individual Pikmin are small and weak against most predators, and some are best suited for certain tasks.
+It is the responsibility of the player to direct the Pikmin appropriately to ensure successful retrievals of items, avoid danger, and quickly overcome any obstacles and predators.
+Gameplay is divided into individual days, each of which consists of approximately 13 minutes, in which the player is encouraged to accomplish as much as possible before sunset.
+At sunset, monsters come out and will eat any Pikmin either left without a leader or far enough away from their Onion.